Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Inaccessible CAPTCHA

-Problem: “When I login to my online banking I need to complete a CAPTCHA but I can’t really read it well.”
+Barrier: “When I login to my online banking I need to complete a CAPTCHA but I can’t really read it well.”

 Text doesn’t reflow

-Problem: “When I resize a website using my browser some of the text disappears or is cut short and sometimes I have to scroll across the screen as well as down.”
+Barrier: “When I resize a website using my browser some of the text disappears or is cut short and sometimes I have to scroll across the screen as well as down.”

 Works well: “When I resize a website using my browser the text is all still available and is presented in a longer thinner column that doesn’t need to be scrolled sideways.”